-It doesn’t take much for PennDOT to rack up the points on your license – a couple traffic violations could put you in jeopardy.
+It doesn’t take much for PennDOT to rack up the points on your license – a couple of traffic violations could put you in jeopardy.
 One “excessive” speeding ticket could cause you to lose your license.

 You could also be required to take a written driver’s examination and failure to pass the required written point examination can result in license suspension.

-Even if this is your first traffic citation, accumulated points on your driver’s license can put you at risk to having your license suspended, as well as cause your car insurance to increase.
+Even if this is your first traffic citation, accumulated points on your driver’s license can put you at risk of having your license suspended, as well as cause your car insurance to increase.

 Contacting an experienced and aggressive Pittsburgh Traffic Lawyer could help in avoiding points on your license or a driver’s license suspension.
 A Pittsburgh traffic attorney may be able to have your charges dropped or reduced.